What is RedTeamWx?

 RedTeamWx transforms meteorological data into creative software customizations/visualizations, drawing upon 15 years of professional experience/public service in the field of Meteorology and over a decade of field experience chasing severe convection in the central plains and tropical cyclones along the southeast coast.
 RedTeamWx products are freely accessible and regularly used by thousands of meteorologists and weather enthusiasts, including students and faculty at a number of universities and educational institutions, emergency managers and key decision makers (local, state and federal), military and government forecasters, broadcast meteorologists, businesses, non-profit organizations, skywarn spotters, and storm chasers.
 It is an honor to know that RedTeamWx has been embraced by so many in the meteorological community.

 Looping Placefiles became possible with the introduction of GR2Analyst v2.60 Beta 3.
 Updating RTWX placefiles to take advantage of the new TimeRange statement in Placefile v1.5 took more time/effort than I had anticipated, however, the end result was certainly worth it, what a cool feature!
-I've already added links to 4 experimental looping placefiles on the GRLevelX page.
-A variety of additional placefiles will be added over the coming weeks.
-I'm using the experimental wording because I haven't had time to thoroughly test their reliability, though they've functioned correctly for me thus far.
+A variety of 'experimental' looping placefiles will be added over the coming weeks.
+I'm using the 'experimental' wording because I haven't had time to thoroughly test their reliability, though they've functioned correctly for me thus far.
 If anyone notices bugs or script failures, drop me a line and I'll investigate.
+As of January 22, 2017 the number of looping placefiles has climbed to 10!
+Check out the growing list of looping placefiles on the GRLevelX portion of this site.

 Note: Looping placefiles will function ONLY on GR2Analyst v2.60 Beta 3 (or higher).